dtereshch/bamboo/README.md

 ## Description

-This package provides a comprehensive set of tools for describing and visualizing panel data structures, as well as for summarizing and visualizing variables within a panel data context.
+Provides a comprehensive set of tools for describing and visualizing panel data structures, as well as for summarizing and visualizing variables within a panel data context.

 ## Installation